CT4VI/pyfrog/ReadMe.md

   Put whatever you want your code to do on a post request here
 ```

 `data` is the JSON data sent with the request, whilst `request_obj` is lower level data.
 If you don't need this extra data, simply replace it with `request_obj=None` in the function.
+One thing to note is that /status and /register are both used internally to make the host migration system work.
+As such, it isn't advised to try using them yourself due to the high probability of things not working properly if you do.

 Should you wish to make use of custom routes, like https://myserver.loca.lt/echo, then you will need to add these behaviours in a similar way, such as